 Sounds great, right?

-Cred is a Barclays-backed company operating in Europe and in the U.S. and is a recent graduate of the Plug and Play Fintech program in Frankfurt.
+It is also a Barclays-backed company operating in Europe and in the U.S. and is a recent graduate of the Plug and Play Fintech program in Frankfurt.

 We have talked to Ben Fried, CEO and Co-Founder at Cred.
 “With Cred, Financial Institutions deliver highly personalized investment portfolios to digital clients.”
 That helps FIs increase “conversion rates, engagement, and AUM.”